-One of the prettier sights of early springtime in Spain is the blossoming of the almond trees; it’s a sign that winter is definitely on the way out.
+One of the most beautiful sights of early springtime in Spain is the blossoming of the almond trees; it’s a sign that winter is definitely on the way out.

-And the Costa Blanca is one of the best places see the trees in full bloom.
-The season starts in late January and runs through February – try heading inland from Calpe, towards the town of Xaló and the villages of Parcent and Alcalalí, or the valleys around Guadalest.
+And the Costa Blanca is one of the best places to see the trees in full bloom.
+The season starts in late January and runs through February.
+Try heading inland from Calpe, towards the town of Xaló and the villages of Parcent and Alcalalí, or the valleys around Guadalest.

 But there is a problem.
 Potentially a very big problem.
 It’s called Xylella fastidiosa.

 Xylella is a very nasty bacterial disease that strikes almond trees and it’s spreading remorselessly around the Mediterranean.
-There have been a number of cases in Alicante province, including one in Guadalest, half an hour’s drive inland from Benidorm.
+There have been a number of cases in Alicante province – so far 177,000 trees have been killed here.

-And there’s no cure at the moment; the only current solution is to tear up the infected tree and those within 100 metres around it.
+And as things stand right now, there’s no cure.
+The only solution is to tear up the infected tree and those within 100 metres around it.

-It doesn’t just affect almond trees either; the first cases in Spanish olive trees were reported in April 2018 near Madrid.
-It’s so serious that the Spanish news media have taken to calling Xylella ‘el ébola de los olivos‘ (Ebola disease of olive trees).
+It doesn’t just affect almond trees either.
+The first cases in Spanish olive trees were reported in April 2018 near Madrid.
+It’s so serious that the Spanish news media have taken to calling Xylella ‘el ébola de los olivos‘ (the Ebola disease of olive trees).

 Some olive groves in southern Italy have already been devastated by the disease.
 According to this report from BBC News, the cost of Xylella damage to olive trees across Europe could eventually run as high as €20 billion.